 To kick off our kitchen remodel, the first thing we did was remove the boring fluorescent light above our kitchen sink.
 Who likes a plain light anyway??
 But now we needed to replace the light.
 After searching for the perfect light, we came back with not a single one we liked or thought would work in our space.
 So the only solution was to make our own pendant light.
-Are you ready to see the finished pendant light?
+Are you ready to see the finished DIY pendant light above the sink?
 Here it is…

 How about another angle, nighttime?